solomon4000/eng3/README.md

 ### Reflection
 This is hopefully the last assignment that I have to do before a big project.
 I am really concerned if I will have enough time to finish the project at this point.
 I am really strugling.

+## IR Sensor

+### Description
+This assignment I had to write code that counted how many times I waved my hand in front of it.
+I do not understand why I had to do this because an ultrasonic sesnsor would work better.

+### Evidence